-This tutorial assumes you already have your own template set created, and named my_templates2.
+This tutorial assumes you already have your own template set created, and named my_templates2).
 If you do not have a template set yet, be sure to create one using the tools available to do so in the admin panel, never edit files in the default template set.

 - 1. In your Geo admin, and in this user manual, check to see if what you are attempting to accomplish can already be done by changing settings in the admin.
-You might find that you can already do what you are needing by making a setting change, which is always the better option over editing a system or module template file, as it makes updates much more easy. < - In the admin panel, go to the page Design > Template Sets. < - 3.
+You might find that you can already do what you are needing by making a setting change, which is always the better option over editing a system or module template file, as it makes updates much more easy. < - 2.
+In the admin panel, go to the page Design > Template Sets. < - 3.
 In the top right corner of the page, make sure you are in Advanced Mode.
 If you are not, click the button to Switch to Advanced Mode. < - 4.
 On the page, make sure the settings are set as follows: - Next to my_templates checkbox for admin editing is checked. < - Next to default checkbox for admin editing is checked.
-3 < - In Advanced Settings, check the box next to the setting Allow Edit of system, module, and addon Templates. <
+3 < - If using 7.2.5 or before: In Advanced Settings, check the box next to the setting Allow Edit of system, module, and addon Templates. <

-- 1. Save the changes. < - In the admin, go to the page Design > Manager. < - 3.
+- 1. Save the changes. < - 2.
+If using 7.3.0 or higher: In Design > Settings, check the box next to the setting Allow Edit of system, module, and addon Templates then save changes. < - 3.
+In the admin, go to the page Design > Manager. < - 4.
 In the manager, browse to the sub-folder within the default template set, that contains the file you wish to customize.
 For example: default/system/cart/display_cart/.
-You should be in the default template set, viewing the folder that contains the template file you wish to modify. < - 4.
-Check the box next to the file(s) you wish to modify so that it is selected.
-For example: index.tpl. < - 5.
+You should be in the default template set, viewing the folder that contains the template file you wish to modify. < - Check the box next to the file(s) you wish to modify so that it is selected.
+For example: index.tpl. < - 6.
 On the bottom of the manager window, click the link to copy the file.
-After you click it, the file(s) that were selected should appear in the File Clipboard below the manager, make sure that it lists the correct template file(s). < - On the left side of the manager, click on the Jump To link to go to the Base Folder. < - 7.
-In the manager, click on the my templates folder so that you are viewing the files within that template set. < - 8.
+After you click it, the file(s) that were selected should appear in the File Clipboard below the manager, make sure that it lists the correct template file(s). < - 7.
+On the left side of the manager, click on the Jump To link to go to the Base Folder. < - 8.
+In the manager, click on the my_templates folder so that you are viewing the files within that template set. < - 9.
 On the bottom of the manager, click the link to paste the file(s).
 Note that when copying/pasting any system, module, or addon files, all you need to do it browse into the template set you wish to copy them to, as it will automatically duplicate the "parent folder structure" for you.
-This is different than how main_page or external file copy/paste works, which will paste to the current folder you are viewing. < - 9.
+This is different than how main_page or external file copy/paste works, which will paste to the current folder you are viewing. < - 10.
 Repeat the copy for any other templates you may want to customize, for instance if you also planned to modify the item.tpl file.
 Note that you should not copy a file unless you plan to customize it.
 You do not need to worry if the file you are customizing includes another template file, if you do not copy that template file, when it is included the system will automatically look for the file in the default template set if it is not found in my templates.